Skip to content

 Day 1: Approach to the Mittellegi Hut

 Meeting point is at the Eismeer station of the Jungfrau Railway.
-Here, we rope up and traverse the Challifirn.
-The rock climbing begins immediately with a crux in the upper third difficulty level.
-The climb takes us over a prominent rock band leading to the Mittellegi Hut.
-This small hut perches spectacularly on the ridge and offers a unique view.
+Here, we rope up and traverse the Challifirn Glacier.
+The rock climbing begins immediately with a crux around grade 4.
+The climb takes us along a prominent rock band leading to the Mittellegi Hut.
+This small hut perched spectacularly on the ridge offers unique views.
 The night here is short but unforgettable.

 Distance